Adalab/resources/README.md

-# Adalab technical resources for use in exercises, examples...
+# Adalab technical resources for use in exercises, examples... and many other resources

 This repository is published with GitHub Pages in http://beta.adalab.es/resources